Best Things to Buy at Dollar Tree (and Other Dollar Stores) for the Holidays

 They also come in handy “if you're heading to several holiday parties this year and afraid of losing a dish, these aluminum disposable pans are worth stocking up on,” says Ramhold of DealNews.com.

 Mom’s famous baked lasagna may be fire, but that pan is a pain to clean.
-At the dollar store, you can find various sizes of foil pans for $1, sometimes two for $1, including, yes, lasagna pans and a variety of restaurant-style take-out containers with lids to send leftovers home with the kids and grandkids.
-Walmart was selling Hefty EZ Foil lasagna pans with lids for $3.34 for a two-pack.
+At the dollar store, you can find various sizes of foil pans for $1.25, sometimes two for $1.25, including, yes, lasagna pans and a variety of restaurant-style take-out containers with lids to send leftovers home with the kids and grandkids.
+Walmart was selling Hefty EZ Foil lasagna pans with lids for $2.98-$3.72, sometimes for a two-pack.
+As with Dollar Tree, a variety of foil roasting pans and casserole pans were also available.

 Disposable Dinnerware on the Cheap at Dollar Stores

-At Dollar Tree, we found 48-piece cutlery sets, eight-packs of plastic bowls, deviled egg trays, large salad bowls, platters and a 40-count pack of paper plates, all for $1.
-Walmart was selling a Great Value 48-piece cutlery assortment for $2.88 and a 50-count pack of paper plates for $4.87.
+At Dollar Tree, we found 48-piece cutlery sets, eight-packs of plastic bowls, deviled-egg trays, large salad bowls, platters and a 40-count pack of paper plates, all for $1.25.

 Cleaning Supplies Are a Bargain at Dollar Tree